-The Literacy Center of Milford envisions a community of harmony and abundance where all people and their children attain their educational and life goals, and become functioning and contributing members of the Greater Milford Area and society.
+The Literacy Volunteers of Southern Connecticut envisions a community of harmony and abundance where all people and their children attain their educational and life goals, and become functioning and contributing members of the Greater Milford Area and society.

-The mission of the Literacy Center of Milford is to provide services at no cost to any individual who wishes to learn the English language or enhance their reading, writing, speaking and math skills necessary to lead productive lives in our community.
+The mission of the Literacy Volunteers of Southern Connecticut is to provide services at no cost to any individual who wishes to learn the English language or enhance their reading, writing, speaking and math skills necessary to lead productive lives in our community.

 The Center's headquarters are located at the Fannie Beach Center at 16 Dixon Street in Milford.
 Its organization consists of a Board of Directors, which includes a President, and an Executive Director who guide its operation.
 As a 501(c)(3) nonprofit, the Center gets its funding from civic donations, corporate and financial institution donations, charity foundation grants, fundraising events, and individual contributions.

 The Center is a hub of learning with well over 100 continuing education students annually and about 6,000 hours logged by volunteer tutors who arm them for the real world with defined literacy skills.

 As a community-minded organization with a deep understanding of literacy's vital role in determining a community's vitality, prosperity, and well-being, the Center ensures that its mission of nonprofit literacy continues to grow.
 Thereby, the organization continues to forge strong links to the Greater Milford Area community and its school systems in developing programs in support of its educational mission for the common good.